RunitzTheDev/PHP_AutoDBCreator/README.txt

 ***EXAMPLE END***

-The class takes 4 optional parameters:
+The class takes 4 optional parameters (get / set functions available for each):
 	+$calculateValue [default = true]: Boolean Indicator of whether you wish Excel formulas to be calculated or be imported verbatim
 	+$replaceSpaces [default = "_"]: the string used to replace spaces in Column Names and Table Names +$lower [default = true]: Boolean Indicator of whether you wish the Column Names and Table Names are in lower case